Huskyeder/stackato-doc/user/deploy/app-logs.rst

 .. note::
-    ``stackato logs`` buffers only 400 lines of the log stream history (i.e. lines generated prior to it being run).
-If you need earlier log lines, use the :ref:`stackato files <command-files>` command to fetch the relevant log file from the *logs/* directory or create a log :ref:`drain <application_logs-drain>` preemptively (where
+    ``stackato logs`` buffers only 400 lines of the log stream history and may sometimes miss log lines if the output is higher than the system's application log rate limit (set by a Stackato administrator).
+If you need earlier log lines, or find that lines are missing, use the :ref:`stackato files <command-files>` command to fetch the relevant log file from the *logs/* directory or create a log :ref:`drain <application_logs-drain>` preemptively (where
     possible).